-• A total of 186 vacant, non-viable public housing units at various scattered site locations owned by PHA.
-The public housing assistance for these units will be converted and transferred to Project Based Voucher (PBV) assistance at four (4) new construction or substantial rehab developments to be owned by third party developers.
+A total of 78 vacant, non-viable public housing units at various scattered site locations owned by PHA.
+The public housing assistance for these units will be converted and transferred to Project Based Voucher (PBV) assistance at a new construction housing development to be known as Susquehanna Housing.
+The development will be owned by Susquehanna Net Zero Housing LP.

-Attachment 1 includes current information on each development or Asset Management Project (AMP) proposed for RAD conversion.
+Attachment 1 includes current information on the proposed RAD conversion project.
 Attachment 1 includes the following information:

 Current Units: Total number of units, bedroom size distribution and unit type.

 Post-Conversion Units: If applicable, any changes proposed to the current number of units, the bedroom size distribution or the unit type including de minimis reductions.
-No unit reductions are proposed under this Significant Amendment.
-Transfer of Assistance: Whether PHA intends to transfer assistance to another development as part of the RAD conversion and, if so, the location, number of units, bedroom size distribution, and unit type where known.
-Under this Amendment, all assistance will be transferred to new construction or substantial rehab developments.
-PBV or PBRA: Whether PHA intends to convert the development to the Project Based Voucher (PBV) program or to the Project Based Rental Assistance (PBRA) program, along with information on resident rights, resident participation, waiting list and grievance procedures applicable to each program.
-PHA intends to convert assistance to the PBV program.
-Capital Fund Impact: The current amount of Capital Fund dollars received prior to RAD conversion.
-Developments converted through the RAD program are not eligible for Public Housing Capital Funds after conversion.
-Transfer of Waiting List: How existing waiting lists will be addressed as part of the conversion.
+No unit reductions are proposed under this Significant development as part of the RAD conversion and, if so, the location, number of units, bedroom size distribution, and unit type where known.
+Under this Amendment, all assistance will be transferred to a new construction development.